Generic Name: Sirolimus Tablets (sir OH li mus)

 - Period (menstrual) changes.

 - Some people have had lung problems with this medicine (sirolimus tablets).
 Sometimes, this has been deadly.
 Call your doctor right away if you have signs of lung problems like shortness of breath or other trouble breathing, cough that is new or worse, or fever.

 - A very bad brain problem called progressive multifocal leukoencephalopathy (PML) has happened with this medicine (sirolimus tablets).
 It may cause disability or can be deadly.
 Tell your doctor right away if you have signs like confusion, memory problems, low mood (depression), change in the way you act, change in strength on 1 side is greater than the other, trouble speaking or thinking, change in balance, or change in eyesight.

-- Very bad and sometimes deadly liver problems have happened with this medicine (sirolimus tablets).
+- Liver problems have rarely happened with this medicine (sirolimus tablets).
+Sometimes, this has been deadly.
 Call your doctor right away if you have signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

 What are some other side effects of Sirolimus Tablets?